 For complete accuracy, use the spoon-and-scrape method.
 Once you’ve added the sieved flour to the cup, scrape the top with a spoon to remove excess flour.
 This is essential for baking recipes and desserts like cakes and muffins.

 Liquid measuring cups

-If the ingredient is a fluid or liquid, liquid measuring cups are used.
-These can come in both plastic or glass, and are used to measure cups, ounces, and millimetres.
+Liquid measuring cups are used if the ingredient is a fluid or liquid.
+These can come in both plastic or glass and are used to measure cups, ounces, and milliliters.
 This is great for portioning out milk in a cake or water in a smoothie.